gruntwork-io/docs/_docs-sources/iac/whats-this/modules.md

 1. `modules`: The core implementation code.
 All of the modules that you will use and deploy are defined within.
 For example to ECS cluster module in the `terraform-aws-ecs` repo in `modules/ecs-cluster`.

-1. `examples`: Sample code that shows how to use the modules in the `modules` folder and allows you to try them out without having to write any code: you `cd` into one of the folders, follow a few steps in the README (e.g. run `terraform apply`), and you'll have a fully working module up and running.
+1. `examples`: Sample code that shows how to use the modules in the `modules` folder and allows you to try them out without having to write any code: `cd` into one of the folders, follow a few steps in the README (e.g. run `terraform apply`), and you'll have a fully working module up and running.
 In other words, this is executable documentation.

 1. `test`: Automated tests for the code in modules and examples.